 For example, one unit of information may contain an image of shoes, while the other unit is textual – a sales manager CV.
 When a person processes this information, it is logical that in the first case the expert will assign the tag “shoes”, and in the second – “the sales manager’s CV” or something like that.

-But once this information is processed automatically, how should the system understand what is depicted in the picture or written in the text?
+But when this information is processed automatically, how should the system understand what is depicted in the picture or written in the text?
 Which tag should be attached to each data unit?
 To make this possible, a person needs to teach a machine to recognize the patterns automatically by running learning algorithms for labeled datasets.
 This is designed to simulate the human decision-making process.

 Thus, there are two ways of labeling data – manually by a human, or automatically by a machine.
 Further, we will analyze each of them.